-Graduates of this degree can work in non-school settings and agencies with children and adolescents.
+Graduates of this degree can work in non-public school settings and agencies with children and adolescents.
 They create supportive environments for children and families that will assist professionals who work directly with families and family service agencies.
 They also work closely with families of children and adolescents to help parents understand what can ensure positive developmental and educational outcomes.

 Graduate School: Complementary graduate programs include:

 - Professional School Counseling: Master of Arts (MA)

 A minor is not required for this degree.
 One is offered:

 Child Advocacy Club – a child development advocacy organization working to educate and advocate the rights of the children in the community.
 Service projects include escorting children in the homecoming parade, hosting diaper drives and book drives, building a children’s library at the area homeless shelter, supporting March of Dimes and more.

 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.

 This program includes opportunities for study abroad and/or student teaching abroad.
 Students have studied abroad in Australia, Africa and Costa Rica and completed student teaching in places such as Ireland and Costa Rica.

 There are no admission requirements beyond admission to Appalachian State University.